 - Irradiated skin is often slightly darker, thinner or drier than it was before.

 - Your skin may also sunburn more easily, and be prone to infection and breakdown.

 - Surgery scars often remain tender or sensitive for a long time after treatment ends.

 - Some women develop changes which can include small red blotches on the breast caused by dilated blood vessels under the skin.
 This condition is known as telangiectasia (spider veins).
 Telangiectasias are not a sign of a cancer recurrence, but they usually do not go away on their own.

 Be sure to use creams, lotions and oils specifically designed for sensitive skin.
 You want to avoid products containing perfumes or other chemicals.
 Talk to a dermatologist to find products that are appropriate.
 Many women continue to use pure aloe vera on the affected areas as a safe and effective means of soothing radiated skin.

 2. Long term changes to the breast

 - Edema: Or swelling of the breast, may persist for months or years after treatment.

 - Lymphedema: A different type of swelling called lymphedema can also develop.
 This, unfortunately, is very common and can occur if the lymph nodes have been removed or are damaged by radiation, causing a buildup of lymph fluid.
-It more commonly affects the arm, but can also cause swelling of the breast.
+It more commonly affects the arm, but can also cause swelling of the breast or chest area.
 Lymphedema can develop many months or even years after treatment has finished.
 While it is not curable, there are treatment modalities that provide relief, so if you experience this problem it’s important to talk to your doctor to discuss your options.

 - Fibrosis: A few women develop a hardening or thickening of the breast tissue.
 This can cause the breast to become harder and smaller than it was.
 In severe cases this can make the radiated breast appear much different than the healthy breast.